Sprechen sie Espagnol? Oui!

 Like a fitness center for languages

 The Language Resource Center provides you with audio, video, and technological equipment to help you learn and practice foreign languages, including 32 workstations where you can master your language skills.
-It also features a seminar room where classes and individuals can watch foreign language videos and presentations.
+It also features a seminar room where classes and individuals can watch modern language videos and presentations.

 We bring languages to life